Sheena Rijwani

 Why?

-We have found through our numerous interactions with marketers that they are guilty of committing a few avoidable email marketing mistakes.
+Our numerous interactions with marketers have found them guilty of committing a few avoidable email marketing mistakes.

 Mistakes that drive your audience to unsubscribe or not respond positively to your call to action.

-In this post, we will share with you 8 common email marketing mistakes that marketers commit.
+In this post, we will share 8 common email marketing mistakes marketers commit.

 Check if you are guilty of one or some of them.
-It is never too late to fix them and get back into the game.
+It is never too late to fix them and return to the game.

 Mistake #1: Weak Subject Line